utap2/utap2/docs/rst/installation.rst

 The server requires the following:
 SingularityCE version > 3.10.4

-for downloading SingularityCE refer to: https://sylabs.io/singularity/
+For downloading SingularityCE refer to: https://sylabs.io/singularity/

 The “USER” (see optional_parameters.conf file below) must have full permissions to "HOST_MOUNT" folder (see required_parameters.conf file below) and to singularity commands.